 Mathieu smacked his face with a sharp, noiseless flip of the fingers.
 Boris stopped laughing, eyed him, muttered something, then subsided and stood quiet, his mouth agape, and still with a stupid air.
 All three went silent, there was death among them, anonymous and sacred.

 Boris believes it to be a cocaine overdose having found her apparently cold and lifeless on his bed in the morning.
 Panicking, he dressed and fled.
 Again, Delarue takes it upon himself to visit the body and take control of the situation as Boris, who reveals he’s also dabbled with cocaine a couple of times, has left letters in Lola’s flat which could incriminate him (as he’d mentioned buying the stuff from dealers).
 Delarue takes charge and informs them he’ll retrieve the letters.

 Mathieu walked out on to the Boulevard Montparnasse, he was glad to be alone.
 Behind him, Boris and Ivich would soon be whispering together, reconstituting their unbreathable and precious world.
 But he did not care.
 All around him, and in full force, there were his anxieties of the day before, his love for Ivich, Marcelle’s pregnancy, money, and then, in the centre, a blind spot – death.
 He gasped several times, passing his hands over his face and rubbing his cheeks.
 ‘Poor Lola,’ he thought, ‘I quite liked her.’

 There follows a fitful few pages where Delarue reaches the apartment block and makes his way to Lola’s room, finding her naked and seemingly stone dead in bed.
-As he retrieves Boris’ letters, he also notes a large amount of francs which will easily cover Marcelle’s abortion – he doesn’t take the money.
+As he retrieves Boris’ letters, he also notes a large amount of francs that will easily cover Marcelle’s abortion – he doesn’t take the money.
 Walking out of the room, he stops in the hallway and notes: “What a feeble fool I am!”
 Working himself into a bit of a personal crisis, he eventually decides to return to the room to take the money, only to find Lola is awake: “Who’s that”, she asks.
 “The little idiot!”, Delarue thinks.